 - (Aug 2015) Lightprogram controls a programmable LED light.
 Made for my wife Jill's birthday.
 The light is controlled by an Arduino Nano and can produce any light colour: the Atmel AVR microcontroller runs a program written in the Arduino dialect of C. Lightprogram allows the colour to be set, and also makes it possible to create simple programs that produce sequences of colours.
 This is my first C# program, made with Visual Studio Express.

-- (Sep 2015) Final Exam is a text adventure game involving exploration, puzzles and politics.
-It is written in Inform 6 and runs with any Z machine interpreter including Frotz.
+- (Sep 2015) Final Exam is a text adventure game written for a Z machine interpreter.

-- (Dec 2015) x86determiniser is a "simulator" for x86 code, supporting Windows and Linux programs, with system call passthrough.
+- (Dec 2015) x86determiniser version 1.0 is a "simulator" for x86 code, supporting Windows and Linux programs, with syscall emulation.
 Instructions are executed through a mixture of interpretation and direct execution.
 You can produce an instruction trace, a branch trace, count instructions, or change the behaviour of individual instructions.
 I made the RDTSC instruction produce an instruction count rather than a timestamp.